6677-ai/tap4-ai-crawler/README.md

 ## Sponsor List

-### Anime Girl Studio -- AI Anime Girl Chat & Generator
+### AI Anime Girlfriend -- AI Anime Girl Chat & Generator

 Anime Girl Studio is the AI anime girl generator and chat product.
-You can generate what you like and chat with the AI anime girl, please visit [Anime Girl Studio](https://animegirl.studio/)
+You can generate what you like and chat with the AI anime girl, please visit [AI Anime Girlfriend](https://animegirl.studio/)

-### Best AI Girl Friend -- Best AI Girl Chat & Generator
+### Best AI GirlFriend -- Best AI Girlfriend & Generator

 Best AI Girl Friend is the AI girl generator and chat product.
-You can generate what you like and chat with the AI anime girl, please visit [Best AI Girl Friend](https://aigirl.best/)
+You can generate what you like and chat with the AI anime girl, please visit [Best AI Girlfriend](https://aigirl.best/)

-## LICENSE

-MIT